 ET is a highly variable disorder.
 Age of onset, progression, tremor distribution, and severity can vary greatly from one individual to another.
-The characteristic symptom of ET is tremor, which most often occurs as unintentional shaking or trembling of the hands and/or arms.
+The characteristic symptom of ET is tremor, which most often occurs as involuntary shaking or trembling of the hands and/or arms.
 In some cases, tremor of the hands or arms occurs as an isolated finding.
-Usually, both of the hands or arms are affected, although one side of the body may be affected worse than the other.
-Sometimes, tremor is first noticed in the dominant hand or arm.
-Tremor can also affect the head, voice, tongue, or jaws.
-Less often, the trunk and/or legs can become affected.
+Usually, both of the hands or arms are affected, although one side of the body is generally affected more than the other.
+Tremor can also affect the head (i.e., neck), voice, jaw, or tongue.

-In some cases, tremor affecting the hands or arms can slowly progress to affect other areas, most often the head.
-In other cases, tremor remains generally mild and unprogressive.
-Recent studies have demonstrated that the average rate of progression of tremor severity is approximately 1.5 to 5% per year.
+In many cases, tremor affecting the hands or arms can slowly progress to affect other areas, most often the head.
+Although generally progressive, the rate of progression is slow on average.
+Recent studies have demonstrated that the average rate of progression of arm tremor severity is approximately 1.5 to 5% per year.

-A tremor can be fast or slow and its breath of range or degree (amplitude) can be dramatic and easily noticeable or so mild as to be nearly imperceptible.
+A tremor can be fast or slow and its breadth of range or degree (amplitude) can be dramatic and easily noticeable or so mild as to be nearly imperceptible.
 Tremor in individuals with ET usually begins gradually, slowly worsening as an affected individual ages.
 Tremor often worsens with movement.
-It can also be aggravated by stress, fever, fatigue, a heightened emotional state, low blood sugar, caffeine, and extreme temperature changes.
+It can also be aggravated by stress, fever, fatigue, a heightened emotional state, low blood sugar, and caffeine.

 Postural tremor is also common in individuals with ET.
 Postural tremor refers to a tremor that occurs while an individual attempts to maintain a fixed position against gravity, such as when holding ones arms outstretched in front of the body as when holding a newspaper.

-Some individuals with ET have an “internal tremor,” which is described as a general feeling of shakiness or abnormal sensations in the body.
+Some individuals with ET have an “internal tremor,” which is described as a general feeling of shakiness in the body.
 These tremors cannot be seen by observers.

-In rare cases, a rest tremor may occur.
-Rest tremors occur when the body is relaxed and at rest against gravity as when resting ones arm on a chair.
+In advanced cases, a rest tremor may occur.
+Rest tremors occur when the body is relaxed and at rest against gravity as when resting one’s arm on a chair.